Saturday, October 18, 2014

 But we don't really bother about such little things in this modern age where every frakkin' color with different names is available.
 Check the nifty kewl infographic below which I made just for this post.

 The normal human eye, as said, is able to detect 255 shades of a color, but most of us won't really bother too much whether a shade of green is just 1 shade lighter or darker than the other.
 These shades, though, are used to enhance certain color combinations as gradients when one color "disappears" as another "appears."
 The example above is actually a gradient of white and black as well.
+Black, however, does not have shades, but tones.

 So, there is no such thing as a lighter black.
 Anything visibly lighter than black is already considered gray.
 In paints and inks, black is black.
 Flat black seems/looks lighter than gloss black, not because it IS lighter, but because of how light hits and how it "reflects" light (technically, black is black because it absorbs ALL light wavelengths, white reflects all in turn).
 But yes, you can use flat black as a "light" black, but, making it glossy will just get you back to square one.